Structured Tree Alignment for Evaluation of (Speech) Constituency Parsing: Limitations

 \section{Limitations}

 \structaiou is designed to evaluate constituency parse trees over continuous spoken word boundaries, and is not directly applicable to evaluate other types of parses, such as dependency parse trees; however, it may be extended to evaluate other types of parse trees by modifying the alignment constraints.
 We leave the extension of \structaiou to other types of parses as future work.
-We do not foresee any risk of \structaiou being used in harmful ways.
+We do not foresee any risk associated with the use of \structaiou beyond the inherent minimal risks encountered in computer science research.

 \textbf{ Appendix}